mjenior/riptide/README.md

 - **quantile_range** - Percentile intervals by which to parse transcript abundance distribution
 - **linear_coefficient_range** - Linear coeeficients assigned to corresponding quantile
 - **fraction_of_optimum** - Minimum specified percentage of optimal objective flux during contextualization
+- **user_defined** - User defined reactions in a 2 element list that either were included or excluded - [included reactions, excluded reaction]

 ## Additional Information